 6. Go sightseeing

 Once in the city centre, stroll the cobblestone streets and alleys of Old Montreal, situated right on the St. Lawrence River.
-Swing by the majestic Notre Dame Basilica, visit the Bonsecours Market, and pop into the many shops and cafes.
-For great views, hightail it up to Mount Royal Park – the hill that gives the city its name.
-In need of a challenge?
-Hike or bike to the top!
-If you’re looking for some culture and history, visit the Montreal Museum of Fine Arts or the Montreal Museum of Archaeology and History.
-The free Barbie Expo serves up nostalgia, fashion, and whimsy.
+Swing by the majestic Notre Dame Basilica, visit the Bonsecours Market and pop into the many shops and cafes.
+For great views, hightail it up to Mount Royal Park for city views.
+Museums such as the Montreal Museum of Fine Arts are also popular stops if time allows.

 7. WiFi